-In the case of C++complib the problems with compatibility were somewhat different.
+In the case of C++ complib the problems with compatibility were somewhat different.
 New demands on the same classes and functions appeared because of new standards and technology.
 One example is the use of C++ templates.
-When the template technology became sufficiently mature, the new requirements were placed for C++complib: All the classes were to be re-implement as template classes.
+When the template technology became sufficiently mature, the new requirements were placed for C++ complib: All the classes were to be re-implement as template classes.
 The reason for this was the requirement for using basic classes in a more general and efficient way.
-Another example was a Unicode support in addition to ASCII-support.
-These new functions were added by new member-functions in the existing classes and by adding new classes using the inheritance mechanism for reusing the already existing classes.
+Another example is Unicode support in addition to ASCIIsupport.
+These new functions were added by new memberfunctions in the existing classes and by adding new classes using the inheritance mechanism for reusing the already existing classes.
+The introduction of the same functions in different format have led to additional efforts in reusing them.
+In most of the cases the old format has been replaced by new one, with help of simple tools built just for this purpose.
+In some other cases, due to non-proper planning and prioritizing the time-to-market requirements, both old and new formats have been used in the same source modules which have led to lower maintainability and to some extend to lower quality of the products.

-4.5 Development Environment
+Development Environment